English 112 and 122

 These courses emphasize helping students make the transition to college level writing assignments and expectations, which includes a thorough research component.
 They teach consideration of rhetorical principles like audience, purpose, genre, style, and social context that will be re-enforced in the upper division writing courses.
 The instructor/s will use materials and approaches they are familiar and successful with in order to help students improve their standard English skills and meet the common departmental course goals for first-year writers:

-1. To communicate effectively in a variety of genres for various audiences and situations (General Education Outcome #1).
+1. To communicate effectively in a variety of genres for various audiences, purposes, and situations.
+(General Education Outcome #1)

 2. To integrate knowledge and ideas in a coherent and meaningful manner (General Education Outcome #6).